openbmc/phosphor-power/phosphor-power-sequencer/docs/chassis_status.md

 - The chassis power good signal from the power sequencer will **not** be read.
   Since communication to the chassis is not possible, the value of the power good signal is unknown.
-The following algorithm is used to set the value:
-  - If the chassis is experiencing a blackout, the chassis has no input power and `pgood` will be set to 0.
-  - If all other chassis have a `pgood` value of 0, the `pgood` value will be set to 0 for this chassis.
-  - If at least one other chassis has a `pgood` value of 1, the `pgood` value will be set to 1 for this chassis.
+- The `org.openbmc.control.Power` interface will not be published on the object path for the chassis.
+The `state` and `pgood` property values are unknown.
 - The chassis will **not** be powered on when the system is being powered on.
-  The `state` property on the `org.openbmc.control.Power` interface for the chassis will remain set to 0.
+- If the Available property later changes to true, the power good signal will be read and the `org.openbmc.control.Power` interface will be published.

 ## Enabled property